pbkompasz/avsthon-work/README.md

 3. AVS (ServiceManager + TaskManager)
     - Escrow payments restaked
     - For each contract participant a signature and proof is published.
 Each of these have to be validated and aggregated.

+The off-chain node code is located in the `avs/aggregator` and `avs/operator` directories.
+The `avs/contracts` directory contains the AVS contacts, the `ServiceManager` and `TaskManager`.
+`frontend` directory contains a proof-of-concept freelancer platforms, where users can create contracts, update their state w/ signatures and make escrow payments.

 ## Technical Details